gocd/docs.go.cd/installation/troubleshoot_installer.md

 or

 ```
-UnSupported major.minor version 52.0
+Unsupported major.minor version 52.0
 ```

 On Windows:

-This error will be logged, in `<GO_INSTALLATION_DIR>/go-server-wrapper.log` on server and `<GO_INSTALLATION_DIR>/go-agent-bootstrapper-wrapper.log` on agent, if startup failed due to incompatible version of java.
+This error will be logged, in `<GO_INSTALLATION_DIR>/go-server-wrapper.log` on server and `<GO_INSTALLATION_DIR>/go-agent-bootstrapper-wrapper.log` on agent, if startup failed due to incompatible version of Java.

-Resolution: Update the environment variable `GO_SERVER_JAVA_HOME`, `GO_AGENT_JAVA_HOME` to the java 8 path and restart the Go server/agent.
+Resolution: Update the environment variable `GO_SERVER_JAVA_HOME`, `GO_AGENT_JAVA_HOME` to the Java 8 path and restart the Go server/agent.

 On Linux:

-This error will be logged, in `<GO_LOG_DIR>/go-server.out.log` on server and `<GO_LOG_DIR>/go-agent-bootstrapper.log` on agent, if startup failed due to incompatible version of java.
+This error will be logged, in `<GO_LOG_DIR>/go-server.out.log` on server and `<GO_LOG_DIR>/go-agent-bootstrapper.log` on agent, if startup failed due to incompatible version of Java.

-Resolution: Update the environment variable JAVA_HOME set in `/etc/default/go-server`, `/etc/default/go-agent` to java 8 path, and restart the Go server/agent.
+Resolution: Update the environment variable JAVA_HOME set in `/etc/default/go-server`, `/etc/default/go-agent` to Java 8 path, and restart the Go server/agent.